Oil rises above $67 in fifth day of gains on demand hopes

 “Given the improving outlook for the world’s two biggest economies, there is little chance of the market’s feel-good glow being extinguished any time soon,” said Stephen Brennock of oil broker PVM.

+New U.S. sanctions imposed on Russia, one of the world’s top oil producers, over alleged election interference and hacking could also support prices.

+“Though they do not affect the oil sector directly, they could lead to higher financing costs and general uncertainty in trade with Russia,” said Eugen Weinberg of Commerzbank.

-Helping prices rally this week, reports from the International Energy Agency and the Organization of the Petroleum Exporting Countries both made upward revisions to oil demand growth forecasts for 2021.
+Helping the rally this week, the International Energy Agency and the Organization of the Petroleum Exporting Countries (OPEC) both made upward revisions to oil demand growth forecasts for 2021.
 [IEA/M] [OPEC/M]

 Figures on Wednesday also showed U.S. crude inventories fell by 5.9 million barrels.[EIA/S]

 Demand hopes offset concern about rising coronavirus cases in other big economies.
-India’s infection rate hit a record while Germany’s chancellor on Friday said a third virus wave has the country in its grip.
+India’s infection rate hit a record high while Germany’s chancellor on Friday said a third wave of the virus has the country in its grip.

-Oil has recovered from record lows hit last year as demand collapsed due to the pandemic.
-It has been helped by record cuts to oil output by OPEC+ producers.
+Oil has recovered from pandemic-induced lows last year, helped by record cuts to oil output by OPEC and its allies, a group known as OPEC+.

-OPEC+ agreed on April 1 to ease its oil output cuts from May to July and will meet to consider further tweaks on April 28.
+Some of the OPEC+ cuts will be eased from May, with the group meeting on April 28 to consider further tweaks to the supply pact.

-Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; editing by Jason Neely
+Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in SingaporeEditing by Jason Neely and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.